-Trump returns to White House downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’
+Trump returns to White House, downplaying virus that hospitalized him and turned West Wing into a ‘ghost town’

 The transformation of the White House into a vector of a deadly pathogen has done little to change the approach of an administration that has been determined to downplay the coronavirus for months.
 Trump used his personal experience with the disease — which twice knocked his oxygen levels down significantly and required him to be hospitalized and injected with several drugs — to again play down its severity.

 “Don’t be afraid of Covid.
-Don’t let it dominate your life,” Trump wrote on Twitter on Monday afternoon, three days after he was transported there for treatment.
+Don’t let it dominate your life,” Trump tweeted Monday afternoon, three days after he was transported to Walter Reed for treatment.
 “We have developed, under the Trump Administration, some really great drugs & knowledge.
 I feel better than I did 20 years ago!”

-His statement immediately drew rebukes because he seemed to be minimizing the pandemic, something he has done consistently since it emerged as a threat earlier this year.
+His statement — seeming to again minimize the pandemic, something he has done consistently since it emerged as a threat earlier this year — immediately drew rebukes.

-“’Don’t be afraid’?
-I wish every American had access to the same health care you’re getting — but they don’t,” Sen. Robert Menendez (R-N.J.) wrote on Twitter.
+“ ‘Don’t be afraid’?
+I wish every American had access to the same health care you’re getting — but they don’t,” Sen. Robert Menendez (D-N.J.) wrote on Twitter.

 But Trump has given little indication that he plans to change his behavior if or when he is told by doctors that he can resume normal activities.

-When he returned to the White House Monday evening, the contagious president climbed up the stairs rather than use the usual ground-level entrance and posed for pictures.
-After a few seconds, he reached up with his right hand, took off his mask, put it in his pocket and resumed flashing thumbs ups.
+When he returned to the White House on Monday evening, the contagious president climbed up the stairs rather than use the usual ground-level entrance and posed for pictures.
+After a few seconds, he reached up with his right hand, took off his mask, put it in his pocket and resumed flashing thumbs up.
 He then turned and entered the building.

 Trump spent Sunday and Monday discussing his campaign, the polls, advertising in key states and what Democratic presidential nominee Joe Biden is doing, according to people who spoke to the president.
-He began discussing with officials on Sunday when he could return to the campaign trail -- and how.
+He began discussing with officials Sunday when he could return to the campaign trail — and how.

 “Will be back on the Campaign Trail soon!!!
-The Fake News only shows the Fake Polls,” he tweeted Friday afternoon shortly before leaving the hospital.
-Trump is trailing Biden in national and key state polls.
+The Fake News only shows the Fake Polls,” he tweeted Monday afternoon shortly before leaving the hospital.

 Aides said the Diplomatic Reception Room and Map Room are being prepared for working spaces for Trump at the White House, where many staff members have opted to work from home in the coming days.

-Even before Trump’s return, several officials have cleared out of the building amid ongoing news reports of lawmakers, aides, visitors and residence staff who have tested positive for the coronavirus after spending time in the White House in recent days.
+Even before Trump’s return, several officials have cleared out of the building amid ongoing news reports of lawmakers, aides, visitors and residence staffers who have tested positive for the coronavirus after spending time in the White House in recent days.

 “The West Wing is a total ghost town,” said one official who worked at the White House on Monday.
 The official, like others, spoke on the condition of anonymity to discuss internal dynamics in the building.

-Trump walked out of the hospital Monday evening around 6:30 p.m. and boarded Marine One, flew back to Washington and then strolled into the White House about 1o minutes later.
+Trump walked out of the hospital Monday evening around 6:30 p.m., boarded Marine One, flew back to Washington and then strolled into the White House about 10 minutes later.

-He entered a building that has become a hotspot for covid-19.
+He entered a building that has become a hot spot for the coronavirus.

-On Monday, McEnany announced that she had tested positive for the disease, despite taking several tests that came back negative in previous days.
+On Monday, McEnany announced that she had tested positive for the virus, after taking several tests that came back negative in previous days.
 News reports also identified two other press aides who had contracted the virus.
-Altogether, at least 20 people have tested positive for the coronavirus after spending time at the White House, a list that includes U.S. Senators, journalists, first lady Melania Trump and senior aides and campaign advisers to the president.
+Altogether, at least 20 people have tested positive for the coronavirus after spending time at the White House, a list that includes senators, journalists, first lady Melania Trump and senior aides and campaign advisers to the president.

-The medical team treating Trump held a news conference on Monday, telling reporters that the president was breathing without difficulty and had normal vital signs, while continuing to withhold potentially negative information about his health.
+The medical team treating Trump held a news conference Monday, telling reporters that the president was breathing without difficulty and had normal vital signs.

-“Though he may not be entirely out of the woods yet, the team and I agree that all our evaluations — and most importantly, his clinical status — support the president’s safe return home,” Conley said, later adding: “He’s back.”
+“Though he may not be entirely out of the woods yet, the team and I agree that all our evaluations — and most importantly, his clinical status — support the president’s safe return home,” Conley said, later adding, “He’s back.”

-It was not clear how or how long Trump might remain isolated upon return to the White House.
-Guidelines from the Centers for Disease Control and Prevention health call for infected individuals to stay away from other people for at least 10 days after symptoms first appeared.
-The guidelines say patients who experienced severe illness while infected may need to stay home for up to 20 days after symptoms first appeared.
+It was not clear how or how long Trump might remain isolated upon returning to the White House.
+Guidelines from the Centers for Disease Control and Prevention call for infected individuals to stay away from other people for at least 10 days after symptoms first appear.
+The guidelines say patients who experienced severe illness while infected may need to stay home for up to 20 days after symptoms first appear.

-Trump has already been dismissive of many CDC guidelines, putting himself and others at higher risk of catching the virus before it began circulating in the White House.
+Trump had already been dismissive of many CDC guidelines, putting himself and others at higher risk of catching the virus before it began circulating in the White House.
 He has held crowded events, eschewed mask-wearing and ignored social distancing rules as his campaign for reelection has heated up.

 His experience with the disease appeared to fall into the category of severe illness.
 Trump’s oxygen levels twice dropped to concerning levels on Friday and Saturday, and he suffered from symptoms including a cough, fatigue and a fever, according to his medical team.

 Trump has been treated with a range of drugs and experimental therapeutics, including the steroid dexamethasone, the antiviral drug remdesivir and a cocktail of monoclonal antibodies that has not yet been approved to fight the virus by the Food and Drug Administration.
-He was also twice put on supplemental oxygen on Friday and Saturday, Conley said, referring to “several little temporary drops” in Trump’s oxygen levels.
+He was also twice put on supplemental oxygen Friday and Saturday, Conley said, referring to “several little temporary drops” in Trump’s oxygen levels.

 Doctors said Monday that Trump continued to be treated with dexamethasone, a steroid that is typically reserved for severely ill coronavirus patients.
 He was scheduled to receive another injection of remdesivir Monday before being released and a final dose at the White House after his return, doctors said.